 (3) Exide Annual Operating Costs are estimated as the ratio of the EPA's Operating Cost to Capital Cost.

 (4) Note, Capital and Operating costs in this column for the EPA NESHAP study are for aggregate costs on an industry-wide basis to deploy the WESP technology at 13 facilities.

-The SCAQMD adopted Rule 1420.1 in order to bring the SCAQMD into compliance with the revised federal NAAQS for lead.
-Other than assessing annual compliance cost, SCAQMD did not perform a cost-effectiveness analysis for the Rule.
-In adopting the Rule, SCAQMD required a facility mass emissions rate of 0.045 lbs/hr, which, combined with other Rule measures and voluntary compliance measures to address fugitive emissions, was found sufficient to achieve the NAAQS.
+voluntary compliance measures to address fugitive emissions, was found sufficient to achieve the NAAQS.
 The 0.045 lbs/hr number represents a 99% point source reduction, and further reductions are not economically reasonable or feasible.